Full-Time Assistant Director, Alumni Affairs

 -Excellent interpersonal, organizational, and communication skills.

--Ability to work independently in a fast paced environment on concurrent projects with frequent interruptions is essential.
+-Ability to work independently in a fast paced environment on concurrent projects.